GSA/digitalgov-pra/_pages/contact/index.md

 ### Help planning an information request

-You’ll want to make sure you’re following your agency’s best practices around collecting and managing information [when you start developing your information collection request]({{'/clearance-process/#develop-the-information-collection-request-within-your-agency'|relative_url}}).
+You’ll want to make sure you’re following your agency’s best practices for collecting and managing information [when you start developing your information collection request]({{'/clearance-process/#develop-the-information-collection-request-within-your-agency'|relative_url}}).
 Here are some people you may want to consult with:

 - **The Privacy Officer, if you’re collecting personally identifiable information (PII)**.
 Your privacy officer can help you determine if you are collecting PII and share agency guidance on how to properly store and use this information.